coisu/inception-of-Things/README.md

 - `kubectl delete`: To remove resources from the cluster.

+### Core Kubernetes Objects (The Actors and Staff)
+- about Part 2:

+    - Deployment (The Manager):

+        - Role: It is responsible for managing how many instances (Pods) of an application should be running.
+It also ensures that if a Pod fails, a new one is automatically created to replace it.

+        - Practice: how to use the `replicas: 3` setting for `app2` to ensure that three identical instances of the application are always running.

+    - Service (The Internal Guide):

+        - Role: It groups a set of running Pods together and gives that group a single, stable internal IP address.
+It acts as an internal guide, allowing other applications within the cluster to easily find and communicate with this group.

+        - Practice: Created `app-one-svc`, `app-two-svc`, and `app-three-svc` to establish stable internal communication routes for each Deployment.

+    - Ingress (The Front Desk):

+        - Role: It is the single gateway that connects requests from the outside world to services inside the cluster.
+It defines routing rules based on the incoming address (Host), essentially saying, "Requests for app1.com go to Service A, and requests for `app2.com` go to Service B."

+        - Practice: This was the core of Part 2.
+How to route traffic to three different services based on the `Host` header of the incoming request.

 ## What is K3s?
 - a lightweight, certified version of Kubernetes.
 The creators took the full, complex Kubernetes and removed non-essential parts to make it much smaller, faster, and easier to install and use, especially for smaller environments like the one in this project.